Varun Das

 Shukto:

-Shukto, a bitter-candy collection of vegetables, is served before the meal to decorate the urge for food.
+Shukto, a bitter candy collection of vegetables, is served before the meal to decorate the urge for food.
 Prepared for the usage of bitter gourd, milk, greens, and spices, this appetizer additionally offers numerous health blessings.

 Macher paturi: